 The final ascent of the week to the Kraulscharte is a great way to finish the tour.

 This offers a very scenic ascent to a fine viewpoint, followed by a long, open north facing slope down the upper half of the mountain.

 In good conditions, it’s often possible to do a short skin and boot track, which links to a second big north facing descent down to the lower valley – 1600m of skiing in total.

 900m ascent, 1600m descent ~5hrs

 PM Taxi back to valley + return to Innsbruck and the hotel.

 Return travel should be arranged on Saturday morning, after your final nights accommodation.

 Your trip starts and finishes in Innsbruck, the most convenient access point for touring in this part of Austria, on the doorstep of the Stubai, Hohe Tauern, Otztal and Silvretta ranges.
-The airport shuttle bus stops next door to our hotel in the heart of the old town, and just minutes from the city centre uplift too – have a quick ski on Saturday afternoon to kick start your trip!
+Shuttle bus F runs every 15 minutes from the airport and stops right outside our hotel.
 After a comfortable stay in Innsbruck, a private taxi transfer gives quick access to the mountains to start the tour.

 The most convenient way to reach Innsbruck in winter is fly directly to the city airport, then take a short shuttle bus journey into the city.
 Alternatively fly into Salzburg or Zurich and catch the train to Innsbruck.